zeljkoobrenovic/grounded-architecture/_posts/2022-08-04-building-position.markdown

 ---
 layout: post
-section: "Pragmatics"
+section: "Lessons Learned"
-title: "Positioning Archtecture in Organization"
+title: "Lessons Learned: Positioning Architecture in Organization"
-position: 11003
+position: 8004
-endSection: "Pragmatics"
 date:   2021-10-21 21:12:01 +0100
 author: by Željko Obrenović (obren.io)
-permalink: positioning
+permalink: lessons-strategy-governance
 icon: positioning.png
 timetoread: 15 min
 excerpt: Overview of the background to probe further.
 External evidence, supporting and inspiring some of our practices.